 Need more discussion:

-Proposal 3.1: RAN2 discuss whether or what additional information can be included in MCGFailureInformation when reporting the direct path failure.
+Proposal 3.1: RAN2 discuss whether additional information such as measurement result, OoC indication, buffer information, can be included in MCGFailureInformation when reporting the direct path failure.

 Proposal 3.2: For scenario 1 and 2, RAN2 discuss which message is used for report of indirect path failure from 1) MCGFailureInformation, 2) SidelinkUEInformationNR, and 3) a new message.